Saturday, December 30, 2023

 Ideas that are presently growing in the Western democracies are ideas of humanism (which may sound fine but in reality is a toxic form of religion).
 A tiny unelected minority of people we do not know have decided that "inclusion", "diversity", and "tolerance" are keys to a perfect world.
 They have redefined these words from what has been understood for generations.
 They also decide who may not be included and who has the wrong kind of diversity, and those whose tolerance is unacceptable so are to be shut out and excluded, and may have their career cut short and their reputation destroyed.
 This is the opposite of God's plan.

 I have never understood this kind of thinking.
 I see that humankind are now building a new form of the Tower of Babel (Genesis 11:1-9).
-People in leadership are destroying our Western democratic cultures to make way for an unknowable future utopian class system ruled by "the state", where those same people will still be the elite who have open access to the wealth and privilege.
+People in leadership are destroying our Western democratic cultures to make way for an unknowable future utopian class system ruled by "the state", where those same people will be the elite who have open access to the wealth and privilege.
 We saw this in the Soviet Union and Nazi Germany, and in China under Mao and in many African, Asian and South American countries where totalitarianism has been forced on the people, then failed at huge cost in suffering and deaths.

 Jesus is truth.
 Discipling will bring biblical truth into its right place in Christian minds and hearts.
 "Watch your life and doctrine closely.
 Persevere in them, because if you do, you will save both yourself and your hearers" (1 Timothy 4:16)